 When drivers sign off for the day, their personal auto insurance policy comes back into play, protecting the driver and the vehicle while they use it as a personal vehicle.

-It should be noted that the Uber insurance Ontario policy is only in force while the car is being used as an Uber taxi.
+It should be noted that Uber’s own policy for its drivers only stays in force while the car is being used as an Uber taxi.
 Drivers need to maintain their own personal auto insurance policies in addition to this Uber coverage (we can help you with that here).

 What’s covered under the Uber policy?